wildpeaches/wildpeaches/src/_content/posts/2021-03-09-california-tumbles-into-the-sea.md

 Extending the width of the rectangle by 10 feet on either side to include the shoulders gives a volume of $224320 \; ft^3 = 8308 \; yd^3$.
 If the sloped region is extended 20 feet on either side of the end of the shoulder the volumes are $V_{left} = 148,250 \; ft^3 = 5491 \; yd^3$ and $V_{right} = 79,208 \; ft^3 = 2934 \; yd^3$ giving a total fill volume of $V_{total} = 451,780 \; ft^3 = 16730 \; yd^3$.

 This shows that with some open-source software and freely available drone videos it's possible to reconstruct a 3D model of a scene and to perform volumetric calculations.
-Using this technique also keeps survey crews at a safe distance from the opening of the washout.
-For a much nicer 3D model, check out [Kathleen Tuite's](http://www.superfiretruck.com/) [Sketchfab reconstruction](https://sketchfab.com/3d-models/highway-1-washed-out-at-rat-creek-1e67868b52fc44219e29c32a4c327809).
+Not only is it relatively fast, but using this technique keeps survey crews at a safe distance from the opening of the washout.

-This analysis was inspired by work at [MIT Lincoln Laboratory](https://www.ll.mit.edu/) where I spent about 8 months helping the [Humanitarian Assistance and Disaster Relief Group](https://news.mit.edu/2020/lidar-and-ai-road-status-clears-after-disaster-0415) analyze [LiDAR](https://en.wikipedia.org/wiki/Lidar) (Light detection and ranging) data collected from an aircraft flying over [Puerto Rico](https://www.ll.mit.edu/news/lincoln-laboratory-team-uses-lidar-assess-damage-puerto-rico) after Hurricane Maria came ashore as a very strong CAT-4 in September 2017.
-The LiDAR data was more accurate than the 3D reconstruction shown here, and we had better analysis software, but it follows the basic concept of evaluating the volume of the washed-out roadway so that FEMA could estimate repair costs.
-I also made three trips to the FEMA field office in Guaynabo PR, to train FEMA personnel.
-We performed the same analysis after [Hurricane Florence](https://lidarmag.com/2019/05/18/how-lidar-could-transform-disaster-recovery/) devastated eastern North Carolina and South Carolina a year later, and demonstrated the utility of the method during a meeting at the FEMA office in Research Triangle Park, NC.

 ## Appendix A: Using your drone